 Albatross is a new proof-of-stake consensus algorithm that improves on the current state-of-the-art in technology, namely the Tendermint consensus engine and Protocol Lab's LibP2P peer-to-peer networking layer.
 This allows Nimiq 2.0 to reach a performance close to the theoretical maximum for a single chain.
 A technical paper describing Albatross was published in March 2019 by members of Team Nimiq in collaboration with Trinkler Software.
 The Albatross consensus algorithm is inspired by speculative Byzantine-fault-tolerant (BFT) algorithms and then improves on classical BFT algorithms by adding what we call the “optimistic approach” which increases speed and efficiency without sacrificing security.

 Classical BFT algorithms provide consensus in distributed systems while considering a limited number of malicious or Byzantine actors.
 One of the most prominent examples of such an algorithm is PBFT, which the Tendermint cryptocurrency is leveraging at its core for example.

 A new advancement over Classical BFT algorithms are Speculative BFT algorithms.
 They allow for drastic performance increases in the case of no malicious actors being present.
 This is the so-called optimistic case.
-In case Byzantine actors are present and try tampering with the protocol, others can network participants will notice and switch the protocol into its slower and more conservative mode, offering the same security guarantees as standard BFT protocols.
+In case Byzantine actors are present and try tampering with the protocol, other network participants will notice and switch the protocol into its slower and more conservative mode, offering the same security guarantees as standard BFT protocols.
 Otherwise, in the best case, the optimistic consensus algorithm is able to perform much better than classical ones, while still having a performance similar to standard ones in the attack case.

 Team Nimiq is also working on optimizations for Albatross such as Handel, which is a fast multi-signature aggregation protocol.
 New research results and developments will be added to this whitepaper accordingly.